-Your exhaust system takes your engine’s waste and safely emits those gasses at the back of your vehicle.
+Your vehicle’s exhaust system takes your engine’s waste and safely emits those gasses at the rear of your vehicle.
 That waste comes out as carbon dioxide gas and travels from your engine to your exhaust manifold, and then through your exhaust pipes.
-If any section of this process gets a crack, loses its seal, or gets damaged from road debris, that dangerous gas could be leaking directly into your vehicle’s cabin, essentially poisoning you and your family.
-There are a number of signs that your exhaust system might be failing.
-If you are interested in fixing your exhaust or taking on any other DIY project this year, come into your local U Pull And Pay today.
-Our DIY experts will help you get all the tips and parts you need at the best prices in town.
+If any section of this process develops a crack, loses its seal, or gets damaged from road debris, that dangerous gas could be leaking directly into your vehicle’s cabin, posing health and safety risks to you and your passengers.

 Loud Engine Noise

 One of the most noticeable signs that your exhaust system is starting to fail is if you start to hear louder than normal engine noises.
 These loud engine noises are generally caused by a faulty exhaust manifold and will sound like loud hissing or tapping sounds.
 Hissing sounds mean that your exhaust manifold has lost its seal and that carbon dioxide is slowly leaking into your car.
 Tapping sounds, on the other hand, could mean a wide variety of things, from a full disconnect of your exhaust manifold, to cracks or breaks in your manifold or engine.
 These noises will be even louder on cold mornings when you start your car or accelerate.